Network Topology Optimization via Deep Reinforcement Learning: Introduction

+In this work, we propose a novel solution to solve the network topology optimization problem utilizing deep reinforcement learning (DRL) for graph searching, which is called DRL-GS.
+DRL has been demonstrated to achieve superior performance in many scenarios, e.g., designing molecular structures \cite{you2018graph}, sharing bike scheduling \cite{pan2019deep} and wireless communication \cite{he2021overview}.
+DRL-GS builds on the generalization power of DRL and consists of three key novel components, namely, a topology verifier to validate the correctness of a generated network topology, a graph neural network (GNN) to efficiently approximate the topology rating, and an RL agent to conduct topology search.
+The formal procedure of DRL-GS is shown in Fig. \ref{fig:DRL_framework} below.

-There have been works developing DRL algorithms for solving combinatorial optimization problems, e.g., learning cuts for integer programming \cite{tang2020reinforcement}, learning branching strategies for mixed integer linear programming \cite{cappart2020combining}, vehicle routing problem \cite{nazari2018reinforcement}, online computing offload \cite{huang2019deep}, and TSP problem \cite{joshi2020learning}.
+DRL-based algorithms are proposed for solving topology optimization, e.g. Pointer Network\cite{vinyals2015pointer} and NeuroPlan\cite{zhu2021network}, and more general combinatorial optimization problems, e.g., learning cuts for integer programming \cite{tang2020reinforcement}, vehicle routing problem \cite{nazari2018reinforcement}, online computing offload \cite{huang2019deep}, and TSP problem \cite{joshi2020learning}.
 Our work distinguishes itself from these results in the following.
-First, A2C-GS adopts a GNN for learning complex objective functions of the combinatorial problem.
+First, DRL-GS adopts a GNN for learning complex objective functions of the combinatorial problem.
 This enables us to efficiently rate the goodness of topologies to facilitate searching.
-Second, A2C-GS introduces a novel action space compression to avoid searching over an overly-large space (exponential in network size).
-Third, A2C-GS contains a topology verifier, which efficiently testifies the found solution and generates data for training GNN.
+Second, DRL-GS introduces a novel action space compression to avoid searching over an overly-large space (exponential in network size with dozens of nodes).
+Third, DRL-GS contains a topology verifier, which efficiently testifies the found solution and generates data for training GNN.

 The main contributions of our paper are as follows.